asset-group/U-Fuzz/README.md

 ```

 ## Running the multi-protocol Statemapper
-Before running the fuzzer, the multi-protocol Statemapper need to be run to generate both the configuration file and the state model.
+Before running the fuzzer, the multi-protocol-Statemapper need to be run to generate both the configuration file and the state model.

-the multi-protocol-statemapper needs two inputs,
+The multi-protocol-statemapper needs two inputs,

 1: Capture_trace_for target_protocol.pcapng(can input via terminal)
-2: configuration templete to append the mapping rules needs to specify the file name in "multi_protocol_state_mapper.py :line: 423"
+2: configuration template to append the mapping rules needs to specify the file name in "multi_protocol_state_mapper.py :line: 423"
 After compile from the project with the correct software environment, please run the following command with the two inputs mentioned previously.
 ```
 $ cd .../cots-iot-fuzzer/multi_protocol_statemapper/wdissector